JeppeKlitgaard/CartER/docs/index.md

-The CartpoleML project is an undergraduate research project undertaken by Jeppe Klitgaard at the Biological and Soft Systems group at Cavendish Laboratory, University of Cambridge under supervision of Dr Pietro Cicuta and Dr Pietro Lio.
+The CartpoleML project is an undergraduate research project undertaken by Jeppe Klitgaard at the Biological and Soft Systems group at Cavendish Laboratory, University of Cambridge under supervision of Professor Pietro Cicuta and Professor Pietro Lio.

 Queries can be made to [jk782@cam.ac.uk](mailto:jk782@cam.ac.uk) or through the GitHub repository located at [JeppeKlitgaard/CartpoleML](https://github.com/JeppeKlitgaard/CartpoleML)